GUIDE 2025

 Sitemaps

-Sitemaps often indicate groupings, such as site sections and links between the various pages and screens.
+Sitemaps often highlight groupings, such as site sections, and illustrate the links or connections between pages or screens.

 The following image shows an example sitemap for a digital product.